playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ## Vue

-While Vue's directives are not simply functions, as they're objects that contain functions, they are able to access the value bound to the directive through a function argument on each property.
+While Vue's directives are not simply functions — they are instead objects that contain functions — they are able to access the value bound to the directive through a function argument on each property.

-While the first argument of each lifecycle's key is an element reference (`el`) , the second argument will always be the value that's assigned to the directive.
+While the first argument of each lifecycles' key is an element reference (`el`) , the second argument will always be the value assigned to the directive.

 ```vue
 <!-- App.vue -->